grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 [active_series_custom_trackers: <map of tracker name (string) to matcher (string)> | default = ]

 # (experimental) Non-zero value enables out-of-order support for most recent
-# samples that are within the time window w.r.t. the newest sample for that time
+# samples that are within the time window in relation to the following two
+# conditions: (1) The newest sample for that time series, if it exists.
+For
-# series if it exists (i.e. within [series.maxTime-timeWindow, series.maxTime])
+# example, within [series.maxTime-timeWindow, series.maxTime]).
+(2) The TSDB's
-# or w.r.t. the TSDB's max time if the series does not exist (i.e. within
+# maximum time, if the series does not exist.
+For example, within
 # [db.maxTime-timeWindow, db.maxTime]).
-Ingester will need more memory that is a
+The ingester will need more memory as a
-# factor of rate of out of order sample being ingested and number of series
+# factor of _rate of out-of-order samples being ingested_ and _the number of
-# getting out of order samples.
-It can be configured per-tenant.
+# series that are getting out-of-order samples_.
+You can configure it per
+# tenant.
 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]